 - Regular voter registration closes at 5 p.m. thirty days before election day for most elections.
 Individuals can late-register at the county election office beginning 29 days before election day and through close of polls on election day.
-Note: late registration is not available for certain school district elections.

 - Voter Registration Application